 • Find fascinating facts about the mysterious and scaly members of the animal kingdom at Clyde Peeling’s Reptiland in Allenwood.

-• Discover new wildlife species, like the precocious kinkajou and fennec fox, at the Wildlife Academy at Nemacolin Woodlands Resort; take Louie’s African Train Ride to visit bison, tigers, lions, red sheep and zebras.
+• Discover more than 100 wildlife species, including a kinkajou, fennec fox, and two-toed sloth at Nemacolin Woodlands Resort’s Wild Kingdom; take Louie’s African Train Ride to visit bison, tigers, lions, red sheep, and zebras.

 Other Animal Attractions in Pennsylvania